PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Loading-Module-Into-Isolated-AssemblyLoadContext.md

   then search in the default load context.
 - Runspace load context can be reclaimed after the Runspace is closed, because the Runspace is not held on by anything other than the user code.
-- It fit in the server-application model better.
+- It fits in the server-application model better.
-  Imagine we want to make a server process for PowerShell, and any host can connect to the server and request for a new session.
+  Imagine we want to make a server process for PowerShell, and any hosts can connect to the server and request for a new session.
-  It would be a requirement that an isolated session is created for each host so they are not interference between the hosts.
+  It would be a requirement that an isolated session is created for each host so they are not interfered with each other.
-  The Runspace-level isolation would be perfect in this scenario, since a server process is able to create multiple sessions in-proc to satisfy requests.
+  The Runspace-level isolation would be perfect in this scenario, since one server process would be able to satisfy multiple hosts by creating isolated sessions for them.

 ### About the scenario called out in Motivation

-However, the Runspace-level isolation doesn't help the motivation called out above, because it's still not possible to load same assemblies with different versions in the Runspace load context.
+However, the Runspace-level isolation doesn't help the motivation called out above, because it's still not possible to load same assemblies with different versions in the same Runspace load context.

 There is probably an easier way to address that scenario -- register a handler to `AssemblyLoadContext.Default.Resolving` event.
 The resolving process is as follows: